VLMs Need Words: Vision Language Models Ignore Visual Detail In Favor of Semantic Anchors: Introduction

 Recently, \citet{fu2025hiddenplainsightvlms} and \citet{liu2025visual} have shown that VLMs' internal representations retain enough visual information to solve many of these challenging tasks, even when the model's verbal output fails.
 This ``hidden-in-plain-sight'' gap was identified as a shortcoming of the language model (LM) backbone, but its underlying mechanism was left unexplored.
 At the same time, other work has documented a systematic over-reliance on language priors: VLMs underperform on tasks that resist mediation through language \citep{fu2024blink} and exhibit biases inherited from their LM backbone \citep{vlmsarebiased}.

 In this work, we connect and explain these observations.
-We hypothesize that VLMs short-circuit visual reasoning by mapping visual entities to discrete semantic labels in the language space, whenever possible: When a visual entity can be named, the model bypasses pixel-level comparison and transfers the task to the language space.
+We hypothesize that VLMs short-circuit visual reasoning by mapping visual entities to discrete semantic labels in the language space.
+When a visual entity can be named, the model bypasses pixel-level comparison and transfers the task to the language space.
 When no crisp label exists, the model still attempts the same linguistic strategy, generating approximate, often hallucinated descriptions that actively degrade its reasoning.
-This explains both the hidden-in-plain-sight gap and why failures systematically cluster around novel or sub-semantic visual content that is hard to categorize.
+This explains both the hidden-in-plain-sight gap and why failures systematically cluster around novel or sub-semantic visual content.

 We test this hypothesis through a visual correspondence task, where models must identify matching entities between two images, a capability that underlies real-world applications from medical differential diagnosis to temporal change detection in videos.
 Correspondence is a natural testbed because the degree to which target entities admit semantic labels varies naturally across settings: some keypoints on an object have well-known names (e.g., the \textit{pedal} of a bicycle; see Figure~\ref{fig:overview}, point D), while others do not (e.g., the joint between the head tube and top tube of a bicycle; see Figure~\ref{fig:overview}, point A).
 We extend this contrast by constructing synthetic tasks that pair common shapes ("star," "circle") against procedurally generated ones, and recognizable celebrity faces against AI-generated unknown faces.